NDR Sensors

 • CloudGuard for VMware ESX deployments operate similar to physical appliances, through mirroring.

-• The Infinity NDR application automatically provisions CloudGuard for AWSClosed Amazon® Web Services.
+• The NDR application automatically provisions CloudGuard for AWSClosed Amazon® Web Services.
 Public cloud platform that offers global compute, storage, database, application and other cloud services., with AWS Lambda serverless computing to manage cloud-native traffic mirroring APIs.
 The CloudGuard Network Security instance is deployed out of band for its Compute capabilities, with no effect on business traffic.

 • CloudGuard for GCP operates similarly to AWS, but mirroring is currently manually provisioned.